YU-Zhejian/art_modern/docs/Usage.md

 # Usage

-This is the detailed usage of `art_modern`.
+This is the detailed usage of `art_modern` and its companying binaries.
 Every parameter and their combinations are introduced in detail.
 In this documentation, commands will be represented as `ls -lFh` with in-line or block omission represented as `[...]`.

 ## The Main Simulator: `art_modern` Executable

 ### Simulation Modes (`--mode`)

-- **`wgs` (DEFAULT) for whole-genome sequencing.** For scenarios with a limited number of sized contigs.
+- **`wgs` (DEFAULT) for whole-genome sequencing.** For scenarios with constant coverage over a limited number of sized contigs.
 - `trans` for transcriptome simulation.
-For scenarios with many short contigs.
+For scenarios with many short contigs and/or contig-specific coverage.
 - `template` for template simulation.
 Often being used with a high-level simulator that produces read fragments.

 ### Library Construction Methods (`--lc`)